Buses in Perth: Fleet

-At the end of the 2022–23 financial year, there were 1,573 Transperth buses, of which 1,210 were diesel powered, 359 were powered by compressed natural gas (CNG), and four were battery powered.
+At the end of the 2024–25 financial year, there were 1,810 Transperth buses, of which 1,508 were diesel powered, 269 were powered by compressed natural gas (CNG), and 33 were battery-electric.
 These buses were manufactured by Volvo and Mercedes-Benz and the bodies were manufactured by Volgren in Malaga, Western Australia.
 All buses purchased since 1999 have been low-floor and fully-wheelchair accessible.
 From 2010, Transperth has purchased Euro 5 compliant buses, and more recently, Euro 6 compliant buses.

 Transperth received its first natural gas-powered bus in June 1993.
 By April 1998, there were 46 gas buses in the fleet.

 In January 1999, Transperth received the first of 848 new low-floor and fully-wheelchair accessible Mercedes-Benz buses, supplied by DaimlerChrysler over 10-years.
 It was chosen not to procure any gas buses as an "expert reference group" had determined that Euro 2 diesel buses were better.
 In October 2000, a trial of three compressed natural gas (CNG) buses was announced.
 The trial was jointly funded by the state and federal governments at a cost of $5 million.
 In 2001, new planning and infrastructure minister Alannah MacTiernan renegotiated the contract with DaimlerChrysler so that 451 CNG-powered buses could be supplied instead.
 The first of those buses entered service in early-2004.
 In April 2004, the government signed a contract with Origin Energy to install CNG fuelling facilities at Morley and Bayswater bus depots.
 In 2004, a trial of three hydrogen fuel cell buses commenced.

 Following the end of the previous contract, Volvo was awarded the next contract, worth $400 million for 65 buses per year over ten years.
 For a projected total of 650 buses.
 The first of those buses was delivered in June 2011.
 In 2013, a trial of one diesel-electric hybrid bus for the Perth CAT routes was undertaken.
 The trial concluded that diesel-electric buses were not suitable and that $18.2 million would be spent to replace 32 CAT buses with Euro 6 diesel buses.

 A new contract was signed in March 2019 with Volvo for the supply of 900 buses over ten years at a cost of $549 million.